Jrogbaaa/TRY-AGABN/README.md

 The application is configured for GitHub Pages deployment.
 Simply push to the main branch, and the GitHub Actions workflow will handle the deployment automatically.

 You can customize the deployment settings in `.github/workflows/deploy.yml` and `vite.config.ts`.

+## UI Customization

+### Dark Mode

+The application supports both light and dark modes, which can be toggled using the button in the bottom-left corner of the navigation menu.
+When in dark mode:

+- The interface switches to a darker color palette
+- UI elements adapt with proper contrast
+- Charts and visualizations maintain readability
+- All UI elements maintain accessibility standards

 ## Heygen Integration